-A successful output for an exchange visit would be greater social networks for knowledge exchange between Producer Organisations and practice demonstrations so that these Producer Organisations use this knowledge with their members for improving practice.
-Producer Organisation satisfaction with all types of events was very high, ranging from 85 percent satisfied or very satisfied with producer networking events to 87 percent satisfied or very satisfied with consultative events.
+A successful output for an exchange visit would be greater social networks for knowledge exchange between Producer Organisations and practice demonstrations so that these Producer Organisations use this knowledgewith their members for improving practice.
+Producer Organisation satisfaction with all types of events was very high, ranging from 89 percent satisfied or very satisfied with training workshops to 98 percent satisfied or very satisfied with exchange meeting/visit.